 The program leading to the Masters of Arts in Liberal Arts is accredited by the Middle States and North Central Associations of Colleges and Secondary Schools.

 Students can choose to obtain simultaneously the Master of Arts in Liberal Arts degree in the Graduate Institute at Annapolis and a J.D. degree from the University of Maryland School of Law.
 Independent application must be made to both institutions.
 The University of Maryland School of Law will accept nine credits awarded by St. John's College for satisfactory completion of the Politics & Society segment of the Liberal Arts program.
-The Graduate Institute director will review nine law school credits for transfer to the MALA degree prior to the beginning of the third semester.
+The Graduate Institute associate dean will review nine law school credits for transfer to the MALA degree prior to the beginning of the third semester.
 Details about this dual degree program are available from the Annapolis Graduate Institute office and the University of Maryland School of Law, which can be reached c/o Dean of Admissions, The University of Maryland School of Law, 500 West Baltimore Street, Office of Admissions, Ste.
 130, Baltimore, Maryland 21201-1786, 410-706-3492, www.law.umaryland.edu.